 Type B Personality

 Type B personality trait’s main extrinsic characteristic is Honesty.
-This trait combines trust and fairness and yields great pleasures, but difficult to manage.
+This trait combines trust and fairness that yields great pleasures but is challenging to manage.

 But Honesty is not exactly what you may think.
-It is not the truth of a statement or action.
-It is the belief in its truth, which is far more elusive and difficult to assess.
+It is not the actual truth of a statement or action.
+It is the belief in its truth.
+This is far more elusive and difficult to assess.

-That is where “actions speak louder than words,” comes into play.
+This is where “actions speak louder than words” comes into play.
 It’s one of many management tools used to gauge honesty.

-1. Honesty.
-It is the interrelationship or bond between people.
-Take the example of a person who finds a diamond ring in the street, picks it up, and takes it to the police station.
+Take the example of someone who finds a diamond ring in the street, picks it up, and takes it to the police station.
 There is no interrelationship or bond between people in that action.
 Returning the ring would describe a noble act, but it is not what is included in the honesty trait because there is no interrelationship between people.

 A better example would be two girls remaining friends during good and bad times.
 One friend announces that she is engaged.
 But the other friend saw her fiancé making out with someone else.
-About Type B Personality Traits, honesty would require that she tell her friend what she saw (trust), withhold making any judgment (fairness), and then stand beside her for comfort.
+About Type B Personality Traits, honesty would require that she tell her friend what she saw (trust), withhold any judgment (fairness), and then stand beside her for comfort.
 That means telling the truth is not the only issue in honesty.

-Another example would be where one person asks another to hold an heirloom ring while he/she leaves the state on a business trip.
+Another example would be where one person asks another to hold an heirloom ring while they leave the state on a business trip.
 The person accepts the task.
 A few days later, that person loses the ring.
 They end up finding another that looks exactly like the one lost.
-It is possible that it is the same ring.
-When the owner returns, the person holding the ring tells the owner what had happened.
+It may be the same ring.
+When the owner returns, the person holding the ring tells the owner what happened.

-Both of these examples have interrelationships, and both have elements of trust and fairness.
-In the second example, life-long friends could easily be established simply on the basis of honesty.
+Both of these examples have interrelationships and elements of trust and fairness.

-There are hundreds of ways to assess if someone is honest.
+There are many ways to assess if someone is honest.
 But beware.
-You may be wrong, particularly when done in haste.
+You may be wrong, mainly when done in haste.
 Here are some examples:

-How many times have you concluded that someone was dishonest because the facts did not back them up.
-That would mean that during the middle ages the vast majority of the people were dishonest because they thought the earth was the center of the Universe.
+How often have you concluded that someone was dishonest because the facts did not back them up?
+That would mean that during the middle ages, the vast majority of the people were dishonest because they thought the earth was the center of the Universe.
 That would be in error.
 Those people were not dishonest; they were only misinformed.

-3. Show up late and miss deadlines.
-This is evidence of dishonesty, but does not define it.
-In order to connect the action you must ask the question: “Why are you always late?”
-You might find out that your parties and deadlines are intentionally set earlier than intended.
+c.
+Is showing up late and missing deadlines dishonest?
+This is evidence of dishonesty but does not define it.
+To connect the action, one must ask, “Why are you always late?”
+You might discover that your parties and deadlines are intentionally set earlier than intended.

 d.
 Is the phrase Action Speak Louder than Words important in determining honesty?
 This is the gold standard in determining honesty and its flip-side dishonesty.

-It’s similar to a teeter totter with statements on one end and actions on other.
-When the actions do not support the statements, then the teeter totter broadcasts the mismatch.
+Think of a playground teeter-totter.
+The statements sit on one end, and the actions sit on the other.
+When the actions do not support the statements, the teeter-totter tips and broadcasts the mismatch.